Equality Act 2010

 - banning age discrimination outside the workplace

-- requiring public bodies with more than 150 staff to publish gender pay gap information for their staff – publishing the percentage difference between men and women’s average hourly pay
+- requiring public bodies with more than 150 staff to publish gender pay gap information – publishing the percentage difference between men and women’s average hourly pay

 - requiring public bodies to report on employment information about the number and characteristics of staff extending the scope to use positive action